Chakriadhanki/Porject02/README.md

 # ✨  Doggo ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for doggo related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based doggo application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** -https://nice-beach-012435200.2.azurestaticapps.net